Golden Age of Fraternalism

 The Golden Age of Fraternalism is a term referring to a period when membership in the fraternal societies in the United States grew at a very rapid pace in the latter third of the 19th century and continuing into the first part of the 20th.
 At its peak, it was suggested that as much as 40% of the adult male population held membership in at least one fraternal order.

 Major examples are the Freemasons, the Knights of Columbus, the Rechabites, the Odd Fellows, the Good Templars, the Elks, the Shriners, and Rotary Club, as well as the second iteration of the Ku Klux Klan.

 Beginnings

 The George Washington Masonic National Memorial is an example of one of the monumental buildings sponsored by the Freemasons during the "Golden Age of Fraternalism."

-The earliest fraternal societies, the Freemasons and the Odd Fellows, had their roots in 18th century America.
+The earliest fraternal societies, the Freemasons and the Odd Fellows, had their roots in 16th century Scotland.
 The Freemasons were especially influential and counted such prestigious members as Ben Franklin and George Washington during the revolutionary era.
 They experienced a precipitous decline after the Morgan Affair led to a moral panic against secret societies, but had largely recovered by the 1850s, albeit slowly.

 The Independent Order of Good Templars, which is part of the temperance movement, was unique in that from the beginning, it admitted both men and women, as well as both African Americans and European Americans.

 The first order promoting teetotalism is the Independent Order of Rechabites (IOR), which was founded in 1835 and is also part of the temperance movement.